 Check out our complete Triple IPA Guide.

-Despite being a strong IPA compared with some American styles, English styles of IPA actually tend to come off as more rounded, with a more even balance of hops and malt, though still bitter and expressive.
+Despite being a strong IPA compared with some American styles, British IPA styles actually tend to come off as more rounded, with a more even balance of hops and malt, though still bitter and expressive.

 A bit paler, most English-styled IPAs are of moderate to intense bitterness, with five to seven percent ABV and a clean finish.